-Grass is seldom used in xeriscaping because of its abundant water use.
+The grass is seldom used in xeriscaping because of its abundant water use.
 Wildflowers and other ground cover are a better option.

 Xeriscaped areas typically feature different zones.
 The shadiest spots represent the oasis zone and feature plants that use water most.
 These are often larger and taller, so they’re visible around the house, gazebo, or a grove of trees.
 Moving away from this central spot, plants become shorter and use less water.
 The transition zone in the center features plants that use minimal water.
 The xeric zone is the furthest out and often features mulch or gravel, so there’s no need for water.